SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-pop3.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 12/20/2016
+ms.date: 6/8/2018
 ms.audience: End User
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: e226a5f1-429d-4046-b925-da6cc151709e
-description: "Learn how to enable and configure POP3 on an Exchange 2016 server for access by POP3 clients."
+description: "Summary: Learn how to enable and configure POP3 on an Exchange 2016 server for access by POP3 clients."
 ---

 # Enable and configure POP3 on an Exchange 2016 server

-Learn how to enable and configure POP3 on an Exchange 2016 server for access by POP3 clients.
+ **Summary**: Learn how to enable and configure POP3 on an Exchange 2016 server for access by POP3 clients.

 By default, POP3 client connectivity isn't enabled in Exchange.
 To enable POP3 client connectivity, you need to perform the following steps:

 1. Start the POP3 services, and configure the services to start automatically:

-  - **Microsoft Exchange POP3** This is the Client Access (frontend) service that POP3 clients connect to.
+  - **Microsoft Exchange POP3**: This is the Client Access (frontend) service that POP3 clients connect to.

-  - **Microsoft Exchange POP3 Backend** POP3 client connections from the Client Access service are proxied to the backend service on the server that hold the active copy of the user's mailbox.
+  - **Microsoft Exchange POP3 Backend**: POP3 client connections from the Client Access service are proxied to the backend service on the server that hold the active copy of the user's mailbox.
 For more information, see [Client access protocol architecture](http://technet.microsoft.com/library/0dac9f83-efd2-4a2d-940a-c03310bf9c6a.aspx#ClientAccessProtocol).

 2. Configure the POP3 settings for external clients.

     By default, Exchange uses the following settings for **internal** POP3 connections:

-  - **POP3 server FQDN** `<ServerFQDN>`.
+  - **POP3 server FQDN**:  `<ServerFQDN>`.
 For example,  `mailbox01.contoso.com`.

-  - **TCP port and encryption method** 995 for always TLS encrypted connections, and 110 for unencrypted connections, or for opportunistic TLS ( **STARTTLS** ) that results in an encrypted connection after the initial plain text protocol handshake.
+  - **TCP port and encryption method**: 995 for always TLS encrypted connections, and 110 for unencrypted connections, or for opportunistic TLS ( **STARTTLS** ) that results in an encrypted connection after the initial plain text protocol handshake.

     To allow **external** POP3 clients to connect to mailboxes, you need to configure the POP3 server FQDN, TCP port, and encryption method for external connections.
-This step causes the external POP3 settings to be displayed in Outlook on the web (formerly known as Outlook Web App) at **Settings** > **Options** > **Mail** > **Accounts** > **POP and IMAP**.
+This step causes the external POP3 settings to be displayed in Outlook on the web (formerly known as Outlook Web App) at **Settings** \> **Options** \> **Mail** \> **Accounts** \> **POP and IMAP**.
     ![POP settings in Outlook on the web](../../media/8c89500e-90ad-4fb5-9334-7013de6607a2.png)

 3. Restart the POP3 services to save the changes.